havardAasen/dotfiles/README.md

 1. Back up any existing dotfiles in your home directory to `~/dotfiles_old/`
 2. Create symlinks to the dotfiles in `~/dotfiles/` in your home directory

+## Usage
+Since the dotfiles is symlinked from `~/dotfiles/` directory, the files can be edited in either folder.
+The `dotfiles_old` is only valid once, on a new istall.
+The `makesymlink.sh` should also only be used that one time.

 ## Installation

 ``` bash